Time-Travel: Rewind and Resume¶

 | Trigger | Automatic on unexpected failure | User-initiated (/rewind) |

-| Direction | Forward-replay to resume | Backward to a past checkpoint |
+| Direction | Runtime/agent state forward-replays to where the run stopped; config/identity/pipeline state restores to the latest complete generation (no forward-replay) | Backward to a past checkpoint |

 | Workspace | Not rewound | Not rewound (.reyn/ state only — git-free) |